Ankit-06/30-days-javascript-challenge/README.md

 Day 10: Learnt about event handling using js like basic events, mouse events, keyboard events, form events and also about event bubbling and delegation.

 Day 11: Learnt about promises and async/await keyword, promise chaining, fetch api, Promise.all and Promise.race.

+Day 12: Learnt about error handling using try-catch block, .catch() method, creating custom error class and error handling in promises.